orstavik/JoiEvents/docs/1b_EventLoop/15_Problem_NoSyncMacroTasks.md

 We can't scope a group of function calls as a macrotask and have it run immediately.
 The only means we have to generate macrotask scope, such as `setTimeout(...)` or `toggleTick(...)` will inevitably *also delay* the macrotask in time by queueing it in the event loop.

+The browser has this ability.
+Of course.
+And it uses it when it makes the `focus` event controller that is triggered by `mousedown` run its events sync, but in their own macrotask scope.

 ## References

  * dunno